-The team embodies the image of Bahrain, an oil-rich country on the Persian Gulf on a mission to make an impact on the global sport scene of the 21st century, on the initiative of Sheikh Nasser bin Hamad Al Khalifa.
+The team is the face of Bahrain, a little oil-rich country on the Persian Gulf on a mission to make an impact on the global sport scene of the 21st century under the impetus of Sheikh Nasser bin Hamad Al Khalifa.
 The occasional triathlete is the son of the king Hamad bin Isa Al Khalifa and serves as the president of the national Olympic Committee and the commander of the Royal Guard.
-His cycling team has secured funding from a consortium of Gulf companies.
+His cycling team has secured funding from a consortium of companies based in the Kingdom.

 Bahrain–Merida's first participations in the Tour de France, racing in the colours of the Taiwanese bicycle maker Merida, were a big flop, starting with leader Ion Izagirre crashing out of the race during the prologue in Düsseldorf in 2017.
-Its star rider, Vincenzo Nibali, returned to the Tour de France in 2018 with his sights set on the top step of the podium only to crash out of the race with a fractured vertebra on the Alpe d'Huez, while his second-in-command, Domenico Pozzovivo, went on to finish eighteenth.
+Its star rider, Vincenzo Nibali, returned to the Tour de France in 2018 with his sights set on the top step of the podium, only to crash out of the race after a spectator caught their camera strap on his handlebars on the Alpe d'Huez, while his second-in-command, Domenico Pozzovivo, went on to finish eighteenth.
 Aware that finishing second in the Giro a couple of months earlier had taken its toll, the 2014 Tour de France champion went into the 2019 Tour without overall ambitions.
-However, the Shark smelled blood and snapped down on the last opportunity for a stage win at Val Thorens, two weeks after Dylan Teuns opened the team's account on the Tour at La Planche des Belles Filles.
+However, the Shark smelled blood and snapped down on the final opportunity for a stage win at Val Thorens, two weeks after Dylan Teuns opened the team's account in the Grande Boucle on La Planche des Belles Filles.
 In between these two successes, its other star signing, Rohan Dennis, vanished into thin air on the eve of the time trial in which he was expected to shine as the reigning world champion.

 - Final victory0